 Each of the other NEOs has entered into an Employment Agreement for an indefinite term that provide for a base salary plus benefits and the eligibility for the granting of stock options, RSUs, PSUs and the awarding of annual bonuses all of which, are to be determined at the sole discretion of the CEO and the Board.
 These Employment Agreements may be terminated by the applicable NEO with 60 days' written notice or by the Company, at any time, without cause, by provision to the NEO of an amount of notice of termination, or salary in lieu of notice, or salary continuance, subject to the NEO's duty to mitigate which shall be at the absolute discretion of First Majestic, and the employee has no further claim to any other form of severance whatsoever.
-In the event of a change of control and termination, the Company is required to make severance payments to the NEO totaling 24 months' base salary and Bonus.
-The Bonus component of the severance shall be calculated by determining the average annual Bonus received in the immediately preceding three years and multiplying the amount by two.
-If the NEO has not received an annual incentive plan bonus in the immediately preceding three years, the bonus component of the severance payment shall be determined by multiplying by two, the amount of the NEO's most recent annual target bonus, as set out in the Company's short-term incentive plan document.
+In the event of a change of control and termination, the Company is required to make severance payments to the NEO totaling 24 months' base salary and bonus.
+The bonus component of the severance shall be calculated by determining the average annual bonus received in the immediately preceding three years and multiplying the amount by two.
+If the NEO has not received an annual incentive plan bonus in the immediately preceding three years, the bonus component of the severance payment of the NEO's most received bonus, as set out in the Company's short-term incentive plan document.